 Generally speaking, group health insurance is defined as a plan purchased by an employer to cover eligible employees and their family members.
 The benefit is extended to employees for the duration of their employment with the company and terminates when they are no longer working there.
 Many companies offer these health insurance plans as a benefit of employment and often contribute toward the cost of the monthly premiums.
 This is how the majority of people in the U.S. receive health benefits, and while it can be an advantage for some employees, in some respects even these plans can fall short.

-Health insurance has historically been regulated at the state level, but with the implementation of the Affordable Care Act (also known as Obamacare), the federal government now regulates some aspects of the insurance market as well, and this is particularly true for individual plans and small businesses with 50 or fewer employees.
+Health insurance has historically been regulated at the state level, but with the implementation of the Affordable Care Act (ACA), the federal government now regulates some aspects of the insurance market as well, and this is particularly true for individual plans and small businesses with 50 or fewer employees.

 Perhaps one of the biggest areas where group health plans fall short is the fact that they are tied to an employer, so when you quit or lose your job, healthcare coverage goes, too.
 Having a family member who becomes ill and requires care could also cause you to lose your job.
 The consequences of this could be significant—medical bills are the leading cause of bankruptcy in the U.S., accounting for 62 percent of all personal bankruptcies.
 Interestingly, and perhaps alarmingly, the same Harvard University study showed that 78 percent of those who filed for bankruptcy due to medical bills had some health insurance coverage at the time.